Commercial Property Advisors

 Self Storage Investing for Beginners

 Self Storage Investing for BeginnersSelf Storage Investing can be a great way to obtain tremendous cashflow without the headaches of tenants or toilets.
-You're about to discover why investing in self storage facilities can be so profitable, how to find good deals, the 3 main types of self storage properties, the 2 ways these deals are structured, how to find funding for these properties, the 2 most common myths and perhaps most importantly, what to watch out for.
-At the end, you'll walk through the numbers on a real life self storage deal.
-Enjoy self storage investing for beginners!
+You’re about to discover why investing in self storage facilities can be so profitable, how to find the best deals, the 3 main types of self storage properties, the 2 ways storage building purchases are structured, how to find funding for these properties, the 2 most common myths and perhaps most importantly, what to watch out for.
+By the end, you’ll walk through the numbers on a real life self storage investing deal.
+Enjoy!

 • Selfstorages.com